-Members of the Cancer Epidemiology, Prevention, and Control Program (CEPCP) are engaging in research projects that could lead to the identification of individuals with the same or similar characteristics or genetic traits who may be more susceptible to cancer risk or more favorable responses to certain treatment.
+Members of the Cancer Epidemiology and Prevention Program (CEPP) are engaging in research projects that could lead to the identification of individuals with the same or similar characteristics or genetic traits who may be more susceptible to cancer risk or more favorable responses to certain treatment.
 One of our research goals is to identify individuals who are at very high risk for cancer to whom the cancer prevention or early detection strategies could be developed and applied.
 Some call this approach “personalized” disease prevention and control.

 Head and Neck Cancer Program (HNCP)

 The major research focus of our Head and Neck Cancer Program (HNCP) is the identification of tumor or blood biomarkers which will help us implement “personalized” medicine for head and neck squamous cell carcinomas (HNSCC).
 Understanding genetic, signaling, and immune alterations in HNSCC will accomplish two goals:

 - Development of new anti-cancer drugs for HNSCC, which target novel pathways; and

 - Accurate identification of patients who will benefit from currently approved therapies.